The Doctor, Benny, and Ace team up with Sherlock Holmes and Doctor Watson to investigate and defeat an alien conspiracy.

 - Keeper of Forbidden Knowledge: The Library of St John the Beheaded.

-- Literary Agent Hypothesis: Uses the fan theory that Holmes and Watson were real people and that ACD based his stories on Watson's accounts.
-It's stated that "Sherlock Holmes" and "John Watson" are names made up by ACD to protect their identities, but because we're reading ACD's version of the events those are the names that are used.
+- Direct Line to the Author: It's stated that "Sherlock Holmes" and "John Watson" are names made up by ACD to protect their identities, but because we're reading ACD's version of the events those are the names that are used.

 - Lovecraft Lite: The novel is pretty self-aware about this; the narration alternates between Watson, who finds the experience full of incomprehensible strangeness and mind-scarring horror in classic Lovecraft fashion, and Benny, who's much more blasé about the whole thing. ("Rugose alien monstrosities?
 What, again?")
 Because it's Doctor Who, the latter worldview wins out in the end — it's revealed that the monster is only pretending to be a Great Old One for the cosmos-cred; it really is Lovecraft Lite.